HeikoKramer/webDev/javascript_notes.md

 ## How to install / run JavaScript
 JavaScript is supported by and included in all standard web-browsers (except text-only browsers like lynx) <br>
-An easy way to run and test JavaScript code is to include it into an **.html** file and open it in a browser. <br>
+An easy way to run and test JavaScript code is to include nt into an **.html** file and open it in a browser. <br>
 <br>
 **Example:** <br>
 Create the file **index.html** with the following content: <br>